Prag8855/aab/content/guides/residence-permit.md

 Date_created: 2022-06-23
 ---

-You might need a residence permit (*[Aufenthaltstitel](/glossary/Aufenthaltstitel)*) to live in Germany.
-This guide explains who needs a residence permit, and which residence permits there are.
+Some people need a residence permit (*[[Aufenthaltstitel]]*) to live and work in Germany.
+This guide explains how German residence permit works.

 {% include "blocks/_tableOfContents.html" %}